kingbanner/learnpython/readme.txt

 this is the python git dir
-let's work hard wit it
+let's work hard wit i
+tfdsafdsafdsafsdfdsfsa
+fdsafdsat